We are seeking a talented Country Operations Lead interested in helping us launch and scale up Generation in UAE.

 As Country Operations Lead for Generation, you will head our country operations, and manage stakeholder and partners needed to deliver our pre-agreed operational targets with our relevant delivery partners

-Reporting to the Generation Global President and CEO / COO, you will formulate, drive, and execute on strategy.
+Reporting to the Generation MENA Program Director, you will formulate, drive, and execute on strategy.
 You will be the primary point of contact for the Generation operations in country and manage the end-to-end delivery of the Generation methodology, including recruiting, training, and placing learners into pre-agreed vacancies with employers, as well as follow-up with our learners post placement.

 The role is full-time (5 days per week), working closely with the in country Curriculum and Instruction lead (and other local Generation hires as needed), and will be supported by central Global teams including the Curriculum and Instruction team, the Digital and Data team, the Business Development team and CEO and COO for strategic guidance.